openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 1 directory, 12 files
 ```

+The cluster-api manifests are generated in parallel with all other manifests, particularly the machine-api manifests, which means that
+any changes to the control-plane machines within the manifests will also need to be made in the cluster-api manifests.
+Although, the
+machines are provisioned based off of the cluster-api manifests, post-install the control plane will be managed by the machine-api operator.

 The manifests within the `cluster-api` directory won't be written to the resulting OpenShift cluster, or included in bootstrap ignition.
 In future work, we expect these manifests to be pivoted to the cluster to enable the target cluster to take over managing its own infrastructure.

-The Cluster API manifests will be generated with `.spec` fields in the [manifest asset target][asset] with `.status` updated after cluster creation, which can be useful for debugging purposes.
+The Cluster API manifests will be generated with `.spec` fields in the [manifest asset target][asset] with `.status` updated after cluster creation.
+These manifests can be used by post-install commands such as `openshift-install gather bootstrap` in order to determine the IP addresses of the
+control-plane machines.
+The manifests would also be useful for general debugging tasks.

 #### Infrastructure Provisioning